ephbaum/EphWordsBlog/src/content/blog/2023/09/2023-09-03-2023-week-35-change-is-inevitable-necessary-and-good.md

 There has been a bit of conversation around the community related to our growing houseless population and how to address that.
 There's a lot happening here all the time.
 It's the wild west.
 It's incredible.
 In the last week there has been an attempted carjacking, a structure fire within a mile or so, hit and runs, and so many other things.

-I'm tired and I think losing coherence, I may come back and edit this one to be a bit clearer in the future, maybe with a better title and whatever else I might have pissed - for now I'm going to publish this to meet my personal commitment to myself
+I'm tired and I think losing coherence, I may come back and edit this one to be a bit clearer in the future, maybe with a better title and whatever else I might have missed - for now I'm going to publish this to meet my personal commitment to myself